-He acts for and advises Government departments and agencies in relation to a range of significant, sensitive and high-profile cases, with a particular focus on national security.
+His work for Government departments and agencies has included a range of significant, sensitive and high-profile cases, with a particular focus on national security.

 Recent cases include:

-Amin v Director General of the Security Service and others EWCA Civ 653 (CofA) and EWHC 1579 (QB) Allegations of complicity in torture against UK Government Defendants made by convicted terrorist struck out as an abuse of the process.
+Amin v Director General of the Security Service and others EWCA Civ 653 (CofA) and EWHC 1579 (QB) - Allegations of complicity in torture against UK Government Defendants made by convicted terrorist struck out as an abuse of the process.
 The Claimant’s application for permission to appeal to the Supreme Court was dismissed.

 From 2005 - 2009, he was principally engaged as Counsel to the Rosemary Nelson Inquiry which examined claims of State involvement in the murder of a high-profile lawyer in Northern Ireland.
 He led a team of seven Counsel and conducted the Inquiry's hearings in Belfast in 2008 - 2009.
-He opened and closed the hearings and questioned a huge number of witnesses.

 He represented the Mayor's Office for Policing and Crime in the Leveson Inquiry and advised the Mid-Staffs inquiry on procedural issues.